nhoxbypass/RxAndroidExamples/README.md

 About
 -------
-This RxAndroidExample repository is created and maintained by [Tam H. Doan](https://www.facebook.com/hieutam22) - an Junior Mobile Engineer - owner of [iceteaviet](iceteaviet.com)
+This RxAndroidExample repository is created and maintained by [nhoxbypass](https://www.facebook.com/hieutam22) - an junior mobile engineer - owner of [iceteaviet](iceteaviet.com).

 License